Pure-Circuit: Tight Inapproximability for PPAD: /-completeness of

 Consider an instance $\lambda: [\wid]^\dims \to \{-1,+1\}^\dims$ of \ssperner, where $\lambda$ is given as a Boolean circuit and $\wid$ is only polynomially large (i.e., given in unary).
 We will now show how to construct an instance of \pcircuit in polynomial time such that from any correct assignment to the nodes, we can extract a solution to the \ssperner instance in polynomial time.
 We will make use of the gates \PURE, \AND, \OR, \NOT, \COPY.
 All these gates can easily be simulated using the two gates \PURE and \NOR, by the arguments in the proof of \cref{cor:pcircuit-gates}.

 We begin the construction of the \pcircuit instance by creating nodes $\vin{i}{1}, \dots, \vin{i}{\wid}$ for each $i \in [\dims]$.
-We call these nodes the \emph{original inputs}, and we think of $\vin{i}{1}, \dots, \vin{i}{\wid}$ as being the unary representation of an element in $[\wid]$.
-Of course, this only makes sense when all these nodes are assigned pure bit values, i.e., $0$ or $1$.
-In general, this will not be the case.
+We call these nodes the \emph{original inputs}, and we think of $\vin{i}{1}, \dots, \vin{i}{\wid}$ as being a unary representation of an element in $[\wid]$.
+Namely, when all these nodes happen to have a pure value, i.e., $0$ or $1$, we can interpret the number of $1$'s as representing a number in $[\wid]$.
+(For convenience, we use the convention that if all the nodes have value $0$, then this corresponds to $1 \in [\wid]$.)
+Note that these unary representations are not unique, since we do not care about the order of the bits.
+Of course, all of this only makes sense when all these nodes are indeed assigned pure bit values.
+In general, this will not be the case, but this encoding will be useful in other parts of the construction.
 The rest of the instance can be divided into four parts: the {\em purification} stage, the {\em circuit} stage, the {\em sorting} stage, and the {\em selection} stage.

 We begin with a brief overview of the purpose of each stage and how they interact with each other.
 The purification stage uses the \PURE gate to create multiple ``copies'' of the original $\vin{i}{j}$ nodes, while ensuring that most of the copies have pure bit values (Purification Lemma, \cref{lem:purification}).
 Then, the circuit stage evaluates the circuit $\lambda$ on these copies of the original inputs.
 Since the purification stage ensures that most copies have pure bits, the circuit stage outputs the correct labels for most copies, and, in particular, most outputs are pure bits (Circuit Lemma, \cref{lem:circuit}).
 Next, for each $i \in [\dims],$ the sorting stage ``sorts'' the list of all $i$th output values computed in the circuit stage (Sorting Lemma, \cref{lem:sorting}).
 Since most of the $i$th output values are pure bits, the sorting stage ensures that all non-pure values are close to each other in the sorted list.
 The selection stage then proceeds to select $\wid$ values from the sorted list, but in a careful way, namely such that they are all far away from each other.
 This ensures that at most one of the $\wid$ selected values is not a pure bit.
 The $\wid$ selected values are then fed back into the original inputs $\vin{i}{1}, \dots, \vin{i}{\wid}$.
 As a result, the original input $\vin{i}{1}, \dots, \vin{i}{\wid}$ contains at most one non-pure bit, and thus the purification stage ensures that all the (pure) copies of $\vin{i}{1}, \dots, \vin{i}{\wid}$ correspond to unary numbers that differ by at most $1$.
 This means that these copies represent points in the \ssperner domain that are within $\ell_\infty$-distance $1$ (Selection Lemma, \cref{lem:selection}).
 Finally, using the boundary conditions of the \ssperner instance, we argue that these points must cover all the labels (Solution Lemma, \cref{lem:solution}).